 - Monitoring and alerting staff about incidents

-- Prompting staff to take followup action, following an incident workflow
+- Prompting staff to take follow-up actions, following an incident workflow

 - Notifying the relevant statutory authorities whenever a significant harm incident occurs

 - Notifying senior management to conduct investigations and take corrective actions

-When choosing an incident management software, you want to ensure that its notification suite can be customized to suit the particular needs of your organization.
+When choosing incident management software, you want to ensure that its notification suite can be customized to suit the particular needs of your organization.

-Ideally, you’ll want an incident management software that can offer workflow, SMS and email notifications.
+Ideally, you’ll want incident management software that can offer workflow, SMS and email notifications.
 This will help streamline your organization and ensure the smooth running of your incident management procedures.

 4. Analysis, allocation, and tracking

 Leading incident management software can conduct root cause analysis whenever an incident occurs to help you identify whether a pattern is occurring.
 If it is, the software can alert key members of your organization so that they can take preventative, proactive measures.

 You’ll also want to look for incident management software that can perform action allocation and tracking.
 This helps your staff stay informed about the practices and procedures that they need to follow throughout the workflow.

-With the incident management software sending automated notifications to remind staff of their duties and responsibilities, you can be assured that incident management software investigations will proceed smoothly.
+With the incident management software sending automated notifications to remind staff of their duties and responsibilities, you can be assured that incident management software investigations will flow smoothly.